Lapidary Stone

 Click here for Photos

 Stone Arts of Alaska is the primary source of all the lapidary stone we sell.
-In many cases, the locations are known only to us.
+In most cases, the locations are known only to us.
 Fairer to both seller and buyer, we only sell this material by the slab. $100.00 minimum order.

 Coronation Marble.
 Coronation Island.
 A very unusual orange color. $25 slab.